Brandon King (linebacker)

-Brandon King (born June 8, 1993) is an American former professional football linebacker and safety.
+Brandon King (born June 8, 1993) is an American former professional football player who was a linebacker and safety in the National Football League (NFL).
 1,390 of his 1,392 career snaps were on special teams.
 He was signed by the New England Patriots as an undrafted free agent in 2015 and won Super Bowl LI and Super Bowl LIII with the Patriots.
 He played college football for the Highland Scotties and Auburn Tigers.

 College career

 Brandon King played at the linebacker position at Thompson High School in Alabama and for the Highland Scotties of the Kansas Jayhawk Community College Conference.
 In his sophomore season, King recorded 118 tackles and was ranked as the fifth best safety in the national community college rankings.

 In July 2012, King verbally committed to transfer to the University of South Alabama and to play for the Jaguars football team.
 However, in January 2013, King announced that he had changed his mind, and on National Signing Day a month later, signed to play for the Tigers of Auburn University beginning in the 2013 FBS season.

 At Auburn, King played behind Robenson Therezie at the "star" safety position, seeing action in every game of his first season for the Tigers, albeit mostly on special teams.
 Halfway through his senior season, King was moved to defensive end by his coaches, who were looking for increased speed at the position.